Huixiong91/codingchallenge_reddit/README.md

 ## Design
 > Made out of 2 components, **Post** & **App**.
-1. **Post** - Disable post in a cardview with title, 2 buttons to upvote & downvote and the current netvotes(upvote - downvote)
+1. **Post** - Display post in a cardview with title, 2 buttons to upvote & downvote and the current netvotes(upvote - downvote)
 2. **App** - The main page.
 It will handle creation of new post through a button that will open a dialog when clicked.
 It also keep tracks of a list of post and shows list of top 20 posts by making use of the **Post** component.